binkley/modern-java-practices/README.md

   actions your CI takes on pushes (this project uses GitHub actions)
 - [`compare-tooling-versions-sh`](./compare-tooling-versions.sh)
-  If your project supports _both_ Gradle and Maven builds (unlikely), a quick way to look at dependency and plugin versions between the two
+  If your project supports _both_ Gradle and Maven builds (unlikely), a quick way to look at dependency and plugin versions between the two.
+  Note that the ouput needs _human_ reading: the same tool version may appear as different lines when comparing
 - [`coverage`](./coverage.sh)
   Checks if the local code passes at given levels of code coverage.
   The script is focused on Maven, but with edits would do the same for Gradle.